ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 }
 ```
 ## Search by text
-At last we add a function to search a POI by it's description text with [lunr.js](http://lunrjs.com/).
+At last we add a function to search a POI by its description text with [lunr.js](http://lunrjs.com/).
 ```js
 // create full text index
 var index = lunr(function () {